-I. SERVICE LEARNING
+I. COMMUNITY-BASED LEARNING

-A service learning component is integrated into selected CHS courses.
-At least ten hours of a service learning experience is typically required during each semester.
-A total of 80 service learning hours or, as of AY 2012-13, 70 hours and participation in the service portion of the PCPS TAPESTRY program are required in order to graduate.
-Service learning exposes students to a wide variety of workplace settings.
-A packet containing a Service Learning contract and information about service learning page of the University's website.
+A Community-based learning component is integrated into selected CHS courses.
+Typically, at least ten hours of a Community-based learning experience is required during each semester.
+A total of 80 Community-based learning hours or, as of AY 2012-13, 70 hours and participation in the service portion of the PCPS TAPESTRY program are required in order to graduate.
+Community-based learning exposes students to a wide variety of workplace settings.
+A packet containing a Community-based learning contract and information about Community-based learning can be obtained from the departmental secretary or the Advising Center or visit the Community-based learning page of the University's website.
 Students may also contact the Director of Collegiate Volunteers for options of where to serve.
 Useful career exploration is also gained by completing service requirements.
-College of Graduate and Continuing Education (CGCE) students will meet the service-learning requirement by completing major courses that have a service-learning component.
-They will not be required to complete additional service-learning hours.
+Non-CHS majors students may meet community-based learning requirements by completing major courses that have a community-based learning component.